EEN421/EEN421.github.io/_posts/2026-07-06-KQL-Detection-of-the-Week:-The-Login-Was-Never-the-Point.md

 Every one of those came straight out of this week's daily briefs — each detection shipped with ATT&CK mappings, telemetry requirements, deployment gates, triage runbooks, false-positive notes, and an honest readiness call.
 Twenty-nine of them this week.

-If you want this kind of detection content landing in your inbox every morning — fresh threat intel translated straight into deployable detections, so you spend your time tuning and shipping instead of reading and re-deriving — that's the whole point of the **[Detection Engineering Brief at DevSecOpsDadAttack.com](https://devsecopsdadattack.com/detectionengineering/)**.
+This kind of detection content is published _daily_ — fresh threat intel translated straight into deployable detections, so you spend your time tuning and shipping instead of reading and re-deriving — that's the whole point of the **[Daily Detection Engineering Brief at DevSecOpsDadAttack.com](https://devsecopsdadattack.com/detectionengineering/)**.

 <br/>